|

 tensile creep data, it seems to fit compression creep data

-- The 61 total data points shown in Figure 35 fall within
+as well, at least to a first order.
+The 61 total data points shown in Figure 35 fall within

 or close to the arbitrary "lower" or "upper"